hgducharme/SQL-Basics/data_modification_statements/insert_commands.md

 <br>
 <br>

 Let's assume that we want to insert a new movie into our database.
-We do this by saying we want to `INSERT INTO Movie`, we use the keyword values and we siply list the values we want to insert.
+We do this by saying we want to `INSERT INTO Movie`, we use the keyword values and we simply list the values we want to insert.

 Like so: